 There is an old adage; “Better a poor settlement than a good judgement”, and unless a party has a point of principle that drives them to have their “day in court”, you can be sure that the pre-trial sword-waving will be accompanied by behind the scenes settlement negotiations, aimed to avoid escalation of costs and unwelcome publicity.

 The final twist is that not all these cases will be heard at the Strand site of the RCJ.
 Sitting quietly off of Fetter Lane, 10 minutes walk away, is the Rolls Building court complex, described by the Ministry of Justice as “the largest specialist centre for the resolution of financial, business and property litigation anywhere in the world.”, and part of the RCJ

 Here the behemoths of Roman Abramovich and Boris Beresovsky battled each other in 2011/12, and here will take place some of the battles outlined above....if, of course, they get to court.

-The author is a City of London and City of Westminster Guide, who runs walking tours in the City and in Westminster.
-See tabs for more information.
+The author is a former law firm partner and a City of London and City of Westminster Guide, who runs walking tours in the City and in Westminster.
+See tabs for further information.